-If you or a loved one is looking to obtain or increase your veteran disability benefits, you will be required to file a claim with the U.S. Department of Veterans Affairs (VA).
-According to the VA, these claims should be fully developed in order to reduce the risk of unfair decisions.
-Unfortunately, far too many veterans attempt to take on the challenging claim process alone and may commit errors or oversights that prevent them from receiving accurate disability ratings and full compensation.
+If you or a loved one is looking to obtain veterans’ disability benefits, you can file a claim with the U.S. Department of Veterans Affairs (VA).
+According to the VA, you have to meet certain requirements to qualify for benefits.
+Unfortunately, far too many veterans attempt to take on this challenging claim process alone and may commit errors or oversights that prevent them from receiving accurate disability ratings and fair compensation.

-When you place your trust in the South Carolina veterans disability lawyers at George Sink, P.A.
-Injury Lawyers, you can be confident that you’ll have caring and capable VA accredited attorneys in your corner.
-We offer FREE case reviews and can help you better understand how we can guide you through the VA claim process.
+When you place your trust in the South Carolina veterans’ disability claim process lawyers at George Sink, P.A.
+Injury Lawyers, you can focus on your health while we handle your claim.
+We offer FREE case reviews to help you better understand how we can guide you through the VA claim process.

-Our legal team can review your current situation to help you determine your eligibility.
-We can then help you construct a fully developed claim, which will involve gathering medical records and documentation which provide evidence of your disability and its severity.
-The claim will then be submitted online or through a VA regional office.
-The claim process may then proceed as follows:
+Our legal team can review your situation to help you determine your eligibility.
+We can then help you construct a case, which will involve gathering medical records and documentation to prove your disability and its severity.
+We can then submit the claim online or through a VA regional office.

 - A claim is filed and then reviewed by a Veterans Service Representative.